dansusman/dansusman/README.md

 My name is Dan Susman, as my GitHub username suggests 😛.
 I am a second-year computer science student at Northeastern University in Boston, MA, interested in algorithm design, software development, alternative energies, and sustainability.

 - 🔭 I’m currently working on machine learning algorithms to maximize the efficiency of predicting photochemcial reaction outcome.
-- 🌱 Currently, I am learning C and its applications for computer systems, improving my Python skills, and developing a personal website in React.
+- 🌱 Currently, I am learning C as it applies to computer systems, improving my Python skills, and developing a personal website in React.
 - 👯 I’m looking to collaborate on pretty much anything.
 I love a challenge, and I love to learn!
 - 💬 Ask me about my experiences in computer science, as a student, in a research lab, and anywhere else!
 - 😀 Pronouns: He/Him/His